$87.5M Beef Price-Fixing Settlement — Claim by June 30, 2026

 You may be part of a new $87,500,000 class action settlement after allegations were raised that consumer beef prices in stores were fixed.

-The antitrust class action lawsuit claimed that major American beef processors, including JBS, Cargill, National Beef, and Tyson Foods, conspired which each other to stop competing for market share, raising beef prices on ordinary American consumers.
+The antitrust class action lawsuit claimed that major American beef processors, including JBS, Cargill, National Beef, and Tyson Foods, conspired with each other to stop competing for market share, raising beef prices on ordinary American consumers.

 The beef price-fixing class action lawsuit says that the purpose and effect of monopolizing and agreeing not to compete for market prices was higher margins for the companies and higher prices paid by consumers for beef.